springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### When to use this form element

-Use the radio input when users need to pick a single option from a list.
+Use the radios field (`globalFormRadios`) when users need to pick a single option from a list.

 ### How it works